sfriberg/perf-jitdump-agent/README.md

     cd perf-jitdump-agent
     mvn package

+    # Create a directory named jitdump in the project home directory with scripts and libraries
     cd target
-    make install # Will create a directory named jitdump in the project home directory with required scripts and libraries
+    make install

 ## Usage